Spontanio/spontanio-wordpress-plugin/spontanio/readme.txt

 = How long can a group chat last? =

 As long as you want!
 There's no concept of "meetings", and rooms are always open.
 However if you are alone in a room, after a while your video will be turned off to save resources.

 = Can I prevent random people from using my room? =

 Yes, you can set an entry code (password) that is required to enter the room.
 If you have a premium account, you can also create a VIP list and much more.

 = Can I represent my brand in the plugin? =

 Sure can.
 You can customize your room in many ways, including using a background with your logo, for example.

+= Can other people embed a room that I have created? =

+Yes, we allow any free room to be embedded in any site.
+This can actually be a great way to generate business!
+However we understand that this may not work for everyone, so there is a way to prevent it.
+If you upgrade to a premium account, you can specify an exclusive website in which embedding is allowed.

 = Does it work on smartphones? =

 Yes, the layout will adapt to different size screens including phones.
 Please keep in mind that if a room has more than 2 or 3 people, a larger screen will provide a better experience.

 = What if users don't have video, or don't want to be seen? =